MadeInShineA/hei-course-summaries/301.1-ml/summaries/decision_trees_random_forests.md

 Tuning: Use grid search and cross-validation to find optimal values.
 Start with defaults and tune max_depth, min_samples_split, and min_samples_leaf first.

+### Advantages and Disadvantages of Decision Trees

+Decision trees are powerful tools in machine learning, but like any algorithm, they come with their own set of strengths and limitations.
+Understanding these can help in choosing when to use them and how to mitigate potential issues.

+#### Advantages

+Decision trees excel in scenarios where interpretability and simplicity are valued:

+- **Interpretability**: Decision trees are easily interpretable and can be visualized graphically.
+The decision-making process is clear and understandable, making them ideal for applications requiring explainable AI.
+- **No Need for Feature Scaling**: Unlike some other algorithms, decision trees are not sensitive to the scale of features.
+There's no need to standardize or normalize input features, simplifying preprocessing.
+- **Handling Both Numerical and Categorical Data**: Decision trees can handle both numerical and categorical data without the need for one-hot encoding, making them versatile for mixed-type datasets.
+- **Automated Feature Selection**: The algorithm automatically selects the most relevant features for splitting, reducing the need for manual feature engineering and highlighting important variables.
+- **Nonlinear Relationships**: Decision trees can capture nonlinear relationships between features and the target variable, providing flexibility in modeling complex patterns.
+- **Low Prediction Cost**: Once trained, making predictions using a decision tree is computationally inexpensive, enabling fast inference even on large datasets.

+#### Disadvantages

+Despite their advantages, decision trees have several drawbacks that can impact performance:

+- **Overfitting**: Decision trees are prone to overfitting, especially when the tree is deep and captures noise in the training data, leading to poor generalization on unseen data.
+- **Instability**: Small changes in the data can lead to significantly different tree structures.
+This makes decision trees less stable compared to some other algorithms, requiring careful validation.
+- **Biased to Dominant Classes**: In classification problems with imbalanced classes, decision trees can be biased towards the dominant class, potentially ignoring minority classes.
+- **Greedy Nature**: Decision trees make locally optimal decisions at each node, which may not lead to a globally optimal tree.
+A globally optimal tree would require evaluating all possible splits, which is computationally expensive.
+- **Limited Expressiveness**: A single decision tree may not capture complex relationships in the data as effectively as more sophisticated algorithms, limiting its use for highly intricate problems.
+- **Exponential Growth**: The number of nodes and branches can grow exponentially with the depth of the tree, leading to complex models that may not generalize well and are hard to manage.
+- **Not Good for XOR-Like Relationships**: Decision trees may struggle to learn XOR-like relationships in the data, where simple linear separations are insufficient.

 ---

 ## <a name="random-forests"></a>Random Forests